MadalinTheGrey/MaT_TitireziiZburatori/README.md

 }
 ```

-- returns: json with the "message" and "jwt" fields, the latter containing the token the user needs to access protected routes, which is to be sent in a header called "authorization" with the value: "Bearer jwtValue".
+- returns: json with the "message" and "jwt" fields, the latter containing the token the user needs to access protected routes.

 <!-- Screenshots -->